Darling in the Franxx: Plot

 A team of ten parasites is assigned to the experimental Squad 13 of Plantation 13.
-One of them, Hiro (Code:016), is a former pilot-candidate prodigy who can no longer synchronize with his partner, and they both fail to complete the training program.
-While skipping his squad's graduation ceremony, Hiro encounters Zero Two (Code:002), an elite Franxx pilot with klaxosaur blood, red horns, and an infamous reputation as the "Partner Killer".
-It is rumored that Zero Two's partners are killed after pairing with her by the third time.
-Shortly after, a Klaxosaur attacks, disrupting Hiro's graduation ceremony and leaving Zero Two's partner killed in action.
-Despite the rumors, Hiro volunteers to become her new partner, or as Zero Two calls him, her "darling".
+One of them, Hiro (Code:016), is a former pilot-candidate prodigy who can no longer synchronize with his partner, resulting in their failure to complete the training program.
+While skipping his squad's graduation ceremony, Hiro encounters Zero Two (Code:002), an elite Franxx pilot with klaxosaur blood, red horns, and an infamous reputation as the "Partner Killer."
+It is rumored that none of Zero Two's partners have survived pairing with her more than three times.
+Shortly after, a Klaxosaur attacks, disrupting Hiro's graduation ceremony and resulting in Zero Two's partner being killed in action.
+Zero Two, left without a partner, allows Hiro to ride with her and Hiro becomes Zero Two's "darling".
+Later in the series, he becomes her partner.

 Media

 Anime

 Atsushi Nishigori directed the 24-episode anime series with Nishigori and Naotaka Hayashi handling series composition, Masayoshi Tanaka designing the characters, Shigeto Koyama acting as a mechanical designer, Hiroyuki Imaishi serving as action animation director and Asami Tachibana composing the music.
-The opening theme song, titled "Kiss of Death", was performed by Mika Nakashima and produced by Hyde, while the ending themes titled "Torikago" (トリカゴ) (ep.
+The opening theme song, titled "Kiss of Death," was performed by Mika Nakashima and produced by Hyde, while the ending themes titled "Torikago" (トリカゴ) (ep.
 1–6), "Manatsu no Setsuna" (真夏のセツナ) (ep 7), "Beautiful World" (ep 8-12, 14), "Hitori" (ひとり) (ep 13), "Escape" (ep 16-20), and "Darling" (ep.
 21–23) were performed by XX:me (read as "Kiss Me"), a unit consisting of the series' main female castmembers, Zero Two, Ichigo, Miku, Kokoro, and Ikuno.
-Crunchyroll simulcast the series, while Funimation has licensed the series, and it was streamed with an English dub.
+Crunchyroll streamed the series with original Japanese version and English subtitles, while Funimation has licensed the series, and it was premiered with an English dub.
 Aniplus Asia simulcast the series in Southeast Asia.